lamhq/tech-notes/recoil/1-intro.md

 Recoil lets you create a data-flow graph that flows from atoms (shared state) through selectors (pure functions) and down into your React components.

 Atoms are units of state.
 They're updateable and subscribable: when an atom is updated, each subscribed component is re-rendered with the new value.
 Selectors transform this state either synchronously or asynchronously.

+Atoms can be used in place of React local component state.
+If the same atom is used from multiple components, all those components share their state.

+Atoms cannot be used to store `Promise` or `RecoilValue` directly, you cannot currently assign a Promise when setting an atom.

+Atoms can be set to a function, as long as it is pure, but to do so you may need to use the updater form of setters. (e.g. `set(myAtom, () => myFunc);`).

 Atoms are created using the `atom` function: